drofji/cv-builder/README.md

 See changes instantly as you type.

 🌍 **Bilingual Interface**
-Supports Russian and German (Deutsch) for creating international resumes.
+Supports English and German (Deutsch) for creating international resumes.

 💾 **Local Storage**
 Your data is saved directly in your browser using IndexedDB.